Patented Patrol Technology

-Produced in Tampa, FL, the Patrol NAPP is a completely self-contained, and embedded.
+Produced in Tampa, FL, the Patrol NAPP is completely self-contained and embedded.
 It is designed to monitor networked printers, allowing you to manage print volume and toner information locally or globally.

 The Patrol NET APP requires a 120 VDC 15 Amp electrical outlet and connects to a dedicated network connection or shares the printing devices’ network connection at the customer’s location.
 It does not reside on a server!
 It is configured in our TotalPrint USA system to communicate with the assigned printing device(s), scan the device(s) once every four hours and report the results to TotalPrint USA.

 The Patrol NET APP uses DHCP to obtain its network address.
 This address can be modified to a static address by using HTTP, port 80, to communicate with the device’s own webpage.
 It communicates with the print devices using SNMP, port 161, and reports to our TotalPrint USA system using SSL, port 443.

 First, a customer account is created in TotalPrint USA.
 Next, the Patrol box is linked to the account using the box’s unique MAC address, and the IP address range that the box will monitor is configured in the TotalPrint USA system.
 Unless a static IP was previously configured, the Patrol box is then installed on the customer’s network, obtaining its IP address and performing its initial scan, Discovery.
 The discovered devices are then staged in the TotalPrint USA system, recording the Equipment ID number and the device’s physical location.
 The Patrol box is then rebooted by simply unplugging the power adapter for 10 seconds, initializing a new scan to verify that the meters are properly obtained.